Featured Image Credit: @sircusdad (IG)

 They walk on all fours and have sharp claw-like nails that help provide a firm grip when they are jumping from one tree branch to the next.
-They’re also among the monkey species that don’t have opposable thumbs.
+They’re also a species of monkey that doesn’t have opposable thumbs.

-Finger monkeys also have a long tail, usually with black rings, that help them balance.
+Finger monkeys also have long tails, usually with black rings, that help them balance.
 Their tails are not prehensile.

-Finger monkeys are known to be the smallest true monkey with a head-body length between 4.6 to 6 inches excluding the tail.
+Pygmy marmosets are known to be the smallest true monkey with a head-body length between 4.6 and 6 inches excluding the tail.
 The tail alone can be as long or even longer than the monkey’s body, at around 6.8 to 9 inches long.

-A full-grown finger monkey can fit neatly on an adult humans’ hands and weigh just a few grams, approximately 85 to 140 grams.
+A full-grown pygmy marmoset can fit neatly on an adult humans’ hands and weigh just a few grams, approximately 85 to 140 grams.